 GUIDELINES FOR DRUG AND ALCOHOL TESTING OF COMMERCIAL MOTOR VEHICLE OPERATORS 5145-R

 These regulations serve as an outline of the testing regulations established by federal law and required by the Board’s Drug and Alcohol Testing of Commercial Motor Vehicle Operators Policy.
 These regulations should in no way be interpreted to cover the entire scope of the laws and regulations for drug and alcohol testing.
-Copies of the Omnibus Transportation Employee Testing Act and the Department of Transportation’s Drug and Alcohol Testing Rules will be made available by the superintendent’s designee, ______________, in the Health Coordinator’s Office.
-Any questions regarding these policies or any of the materials regarding these policies should be directed to the superintendent’s designee.
+Copies of the Omnibus Transportation Employee Testing Act and the Department of Transportation’s Drug and Alcohol Testing Rules will be made available by the Director of Transportation Any questions regarding these policies or any of the materials regarding these policies should be directed to the superintendent’s designee.

 For the purpose of the Drug and Alcohol Testing of Commercial Motor Vehicle Operators Policy and these Regulations, a “safety-sensitive function” means all time from the time a driver begins to work or is required to be in readiness to work until the time he/she is relieved from work and responsibility from performing work.
 Safety-sensitive functions include, but are not limited to, all time waiting to be dispatched; all time inspecting, servicing, or conditioning any commercial motor vehicle; all time driving a commercial motor vehicle and in or upon any commercial motor vehicle; all time loading or unloading a vehicle; and all time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.